tbenthompson/tbenthompson_site/content/post/dreamy.md

 date=2024-02-06
 +++

-I recently posted a paper on fluent dreaming for language models! [arXiv link.](https://arxiv.org/abs/2402.01702) We have a [companion page here demonstrating the code](https://confirmlabs.org/posts/dreamy.html).
+My coworkers at Confirm Labs and I recently posted a paper on fluent dreaming for language models! [arXiv link.](https://arxiv.org/abs/2402.01702)
+We have a [companion page here demonstrating the code](https://confirmlabs.org/posts/dreamy.html).
 We also have [a demo Colab notebook here](https://colab.research.google.com/drive/1B0dM7du91BUkT7tSICXjKL7lrBAEdSa-?usp=sharing).

 Dreaming, aka "feature visualization," is a interpretability approach popularized by DeepDream that involves optimizing the input of a neural network to maximize an internal feature like a neuron's activation.
 We adapt dreaming to language models.